ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         expect(compiled.querySelector('p').textContent).toContain(component.user.name);
     });

 With `it` we start and describe our test.
 In our `component` (declared in the second `beforeEach()`) we checked if `isLoggedIn` is `true`.
 To detect the changes in our app we call `fixture.detectChanges()` again.
 After that we declare a constant for our `compiled` app, because we don't start the app in the browser and therefore the browser don't take the job to compile our app.
 This we will get get through one `fixture.debugElement` called `nativeElement`.
-Last we `expect` - and here we should take a look into our component template - in the `compiled` app, that a paragraphs (`querySelector('p')`) `textContent` contains the `component.user.name`.
+Last we `expect` - and here we should take a look into our component template - in the `compiled` app that a paragraphs (`querySelector('p')`) `textContent` contains the `component.user.name`.
 Let's do a similar test for the opposite.

     it('should\'t display the user name if user is not logged in', () => {
         component.isLoggedIn = false;